snixu96/coming-soon/README.md

 # 'Coming Soon' Template

-a basic coming soon template which is use for my personal website
+a basic coming soon template which i use for my personal website

-you can freely fork this porject if you want to :)
+you can freely fork this project if you want to but it's just a little messy:)